 “The High-Beta Rich” by Robert Frank (Crown Business).
 The Wall Street Journal wealth reporter returns to “Richistan” only to find billionaires flailing in debt and repo men seizing their Gulfstreams.

 “Idea Man” by Paul Allen (Portfolio/Penguin).
-This memoir by Microsoft’s (MSFT) co-founder offers a fascinating look at what it took to build the software behemoth.
+This memoir by Microsoft’s (MSFT:US) co-founder offers a fascinating look at what it took to build the software behemoth.

 “Love and Capital” by Mary Gabriel (Little, Brown).
 An exemplary biography of Karl and Jenny Marx and their children.